Frosh

 • Grade anxiety, cultural alienation, and the lure of dropping out

-• Maintaining ethnic and gay identity on a white, heterosexual campus
+• Maintaining ethnic and queer identity on a predominantly white, heterosexual campus

 Frosh traces a dramatic journey of social experimentation and intellectual curiosity, cultural clashes and spiritual crisis, academic pressure and adjustment problems, but ultimately, individual self-discovery within a diverse community.
-Nothing less than a contemporary American coming of age story, Frosh is destined to become a classic of student life.
+A contemporary American coming-of-age story, Frosh stands as a classic portrait of student life.

-Frosh's frank and open approach to gender, racial, political, and academic issues common to all campuses will help prepare any student for the challenges of college life.
-Ideal for use in: Freshman year, residential life, counseling, and other student activities programs, and for training professional and para-professional staff.
+Frosh's frank and open approach to gender, racial, political, and academic issues common to all campuses will help prepare any student for the challenges of higher education.
+Ideal for use in freshman year orientation, residential life, counseling, student activities programs, and training for professional and paraprofessional staff.

 "Presents college life in a way that parents, students and staff can understand.
-Its realism makes it a unique resource for education, training and staff development_x0085_ Campus life as it really is."
+Its realism makes it a unique resource for education, training and staff development.
+Campus life as it really is."

 "Captures virtually all the essential themes of the residential freshman year experience...Highly recommended."